Chaks1603/Python-Assignments/Physics B.Sc/Damped Driven Pendulum/readme.md

 # Damped Driven Pendulum's Oscillation Equation

 The equation of motion is just $I\ddot{\theta} = \Gamma$, where $I$ is the moment of inertia and $\Gamma$ is the net torque about the pivot.
-In this case $I = m L^2 ,$ and the torque arises from the three forces shown in Figure .
+In this case $I = m L^2 ,$ and the torque arises from the three forces shown in Figure below.

 ![Driven-damped-pendulum](https://raw.githubusercontent.com/Chaks1603/Storage/main/Driven-damped-pendulum.png)